WhiskeyRomeoTango/leetcode/dynamic-programming/readme.md

 Therefore, we know we can use DP for this problem to enhance efficiency.
 Now we can start actually solving it.

-### Step 1: Identify the Variables and Visualize Examples:
+### Step 1: Identify the Variables and Visualize Examples

 I'm not going to use the diagram above as an example.
 Instead we'll just try a simpler one of a 3x2 maze below.